Juvenile Indigent Defense Delivery System

 Though Wisconsin does not have statutorily required training requirements or standards for attorneys representing youth in delinquency proceedings, the Wisconsin State Public Defender developed Principles of Juvenile Defense Practice that outline best practices for juvenile defense attorneys.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Wisconsin does not have specific juvenile court rules at the statewide level, but local court rules may apply to juvenile proceedings in that jurisdiction.
+Some have juvenile court specific court rules within their local rules.

 Right to Counsel